So you’ve decided to become a cam girl…

 If you need to upgrade your existing laptop or are buying from new then you should be looking for a machine that is capable at streaming 1080 HD quality video.

-In order to broadcast online then you’ll been a cam; simple.
+In order to broadcast online then you’ll need a cam; simple.

 However, you do have the choice between a webcam or a standalone video camera.
 We do not recommend using your mobile phone.